craftbeersci/craftbreweR/README.md

 [![Lifecycle:Experimental](https://img.shields.io/badge/Lifecycle-Experimental-339999)]
 <!-- badges: end -->

-The goal of craftbreweR is to ...
+The goal of craftbreweR is to develop Rshiny apps to help brewers with data collection and analysis

 ## Installation